Affected by Brexit?

-Registering a patent gives you exclusive rights over your invention for a limited period, normally 20 years.
+Registering a patent gives you exclusive rights (The holder or holders of the IP can exclude anyone else from using the IP in question) over your invention for a limited period, normally 20 years.
 Other people cannot make, use, offer for sale, sell or import a product or a process based on your patented invention.
 You can give someone else temporary permission to use the invention through a patent license agreement or sell the patent to someone else.
 You cannot renew a patent after it expires.

 What a patent protects

 Use a patent to protect your technical inventions: new products or services which involve an inventive step and have industrial application.

 - If you need protection in only one European country (In this case, the 28 EU member states + Albania, Iceland, Lichtenstein, the former Yugoslav Republic of Macedonia, Serbia, Switzerland and Turkey), you can register a patent at national level.
 Check which local patent office to contact.

 - For European-wide protection, you can register a European patent with the European Patent Office (EPO).
 A European patent also needs to be validated by the national patent office in each country where protection is required.
 Depending on the country's law, you may have to provide translations or pay fees by a certain date.